divijghose/firedrake/Firedrake-meeting-2020-04-07.md

 ## NB: Update of the neural network weights for the PointnetOperator (a type of ExternalOperator)

 ## 2. DRS: Would like to know what's involved in making DumbCheckpoint less dumb?

+## 3. JB: Building documentation, style guides, contributing guides and other things of this nature